SwampPear/CreditDashboard/README.md

 <img src="assets/settings2.png">

 ## Changes
-Additionally, a small change was made to the data structure of the response in altering the 'data' field from the data type:
+Additionally, I found the data structure provided for the API response to be constricting with regards to the flexibility for new datasets to be added to the response, so a small change was made to alter the data structure from:

 ```
 Data: {